European Union Methane Regulation: Verification & Reporting Protocol

 Provides templates for risk assessment, evidence gathering, and reporting.

-Provisional Reporting Protocol – An assurance-ready reporting framework for producers.
+Provisional Reporting Protocol – An assurance-ready reporting framework for producers seeking to demonstrate equivalency with Article 12 emissions reporting.

-Defines exactly what to include in methane inventories and site-level checks.
+Defines exactly what to include in methane inventories.

 Specifies data elements for EUMR compliance.